JonasChair/Chess/README.md

 Chess game for web course.

-You can check out the working project here: https://jonaschairchess.000webhostapp.com/
+You can check out the working(work in progress) project here: https://jonaschairchess.000webhostapp.com/